 Paultons Park is so easy to get to, being just outside of Southampton and has plenty of parking.
 It opens at 10am which means it’s not too much of an early start and any children under one metre tall can visit for free.
 This makes it one of the best value theme parks for families as, unlike other parks, children under one metre can actually do so much within Paultons Park – as well as the whole of Peppa Pig World.

-The whole of Peppa Pig World is like being inside the Peppa Pig cartoon.
-There’s music playing in the background, model characters everywhere and all the different houses and buildings from the cartoon.
+The whole of the Peppa Pig amusement park is like being inside the Peppa Pig cartoon.
+There’s music playing in the background, model characters everywhere of the whole Peppa Pig Family and all the different Peppa Pig houses and buildings from the cartoon.
 To say LP and Little Man were in their element is an understatement – they loved it.

 All of the Peppa Pig World rides are suitable for any age but an adult has to ride with children under a certain height on some rides.
 LP and Little Man are 1.05cm tall and they couldn’t really ride on anything by themselves yet – but they wanted Hubby and I to go on with them anyway.

 The variety of rides is fantastic and the children loved everything from up in the air balloon rides, spin around rides, trains, boats and even dinosaur riding.
-Peppa Pig World is the stuff that children’s dreams are made of.
+Peppa Pig theme park is the stuff that children’s dreams are made of.